pudly/schmopera-hugo/content/articles/seriously-sung-christmas-carols.md

 categories = "Humour"
 date = "2015-12-22T19:43:00-05:00"
 lastmod = "2017-12-17T11:11:00-05:00"
-publishDate = "2015-12-24T10:30:00-05:00"
-slug = "seriously-sung-christmas-carols"
-title = "Seriously sung Christmas carols"
+preamble = "Merry Christmas, readers!
+This week marks the obligatory Christmas-type post, where our attention goes to snow, pretty lights, overindulgence, and Christmas songs.
+Love them or hate them, you can always count on opera singers to melt the heart strings with their opera-sized carolling.
+Happy holidays to all of you, and enjoy the schmaltz." publishDate = "2015-12-24T10:30:00-05:00" short_description = "Merry Christmas, readers!
+This week marks the obligatory Christmas-type post, where our attention goes to snow, pretty lights, overindulgence, and Christmas songs.
+Love them or hate them, you can always count on opera singers to melt the heart strings with their opera-sized carolling.
+Happy holidays to all of you, and enjoy the schmaltz." slug = "seriously-sung-christmas-carols" title = "Seriously sung Christmas carols"
 +++